Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Proof of the isoperimetric inequality

 Hence, when $K$ is an origin-symmetric convex body, $L(K)$ coincides with $\frac{1}{2} K^{\circ}$.
-Contrary to the usual definition of polar body of a convex set, note that the above definition is invariant under translations of $K$.
+Note that contrary to the usual definition of polar body of a convex set, the above definition is invariant under translations of $K$.

+To treat more general subspaces $E$, we introduce some additional useful notation, which will also be used in subsequent sections.
+Given $w \in P_E K$, denote: